 - 30 year FIXED – 3.75%

-Cleary, you need to check with your own lending institution to confirm levels, given your unique credit profile.
+Clearly, you need to check with your own lending institution to confirm levels, given your unique credit profile.
 That said, these mortgage levels offer a wonderful opportunity to lock in 10 to 30-year funding at very attractive levels.

 Although the trend towards higher rates has been on the horizon for 6 to 12 months, this interest rate reprieve may be short-lived.
 Investment activity in the US has picked up and the pending tax reform would turbocharge the growth activity of the overall economy.
 If repatriation of $1 to $3 trillion of off-shore monies becomes a reality and the combination of the corporate activity with the associated tax windfall should create significant tailwinds and boost inflation well over the 2% benchmark.
 Under this scenario, the Fed will be playing catch up and we will see a Fed Funds rate increase of 50 to 100 basis points a quarter, versus annually.

 Attractive funding translates into purchasing power.
 The market and Fed actions give the consumer a second bite at the apple.
+If you want to get a better idea of what this means for your purchasing power give Brian Meier or Doug MacFaddin a call at 212-500-7054.